-The professional relationship between a salesperson and their current or prospective clients is critical in making the sale.
+The professional relationship between a salesperson (or a virtual sales assistant) and their current or prospective clients is critical in making the sale.

 Though it seems like “common sense” advice, connecting and collaborating with clients and prospects should happen before, during, and after any sales call or meeting.
 If your customers or prospects feel like they matter only when you’re trying to make a sale – you will hear about it and so will others!
 The White House Office of Consumer Affairs reported that news of bad customer service reaches more than twice as many ears as praise for a good service experience.
 Luckily, there are numerous ways to make connections with your clients throughout a sales cycle – in-person, through social media, and at networking events where your clients have a presence or sponsorship – opportunities abound.